FAQs

 Q: For how long will I receive monthly payments from my sponsors?
 What if I stop competing in my sport?

-A: Athletes receive monthly payments for as long as their sponsors allow Future Stars to handle their credit card processing.
-Unless stated otherwise in the Athlete/Sponsor Agreement, the athlete will be paid even if they leave their sport.
+A: Athletes receive bi-weekly payments for as long as their sponsors allow us to handle their credit card processing.
+Unless stated otherwise in the Athlete/Sponsor Agreement, athletes will be paid even if they leave their sport.

 Q: How much money can an athlete make?